-- $\bullet$ Let n be a product of two distinct primes. - Assume extracting the square root of a quadratic residue modulo n is hard without knowing the factors. - We next present a zero-knowledge proof for x being a quadratic residue.
+- Let n be a product of two distinct primes. - Assume extracting the square root of a quadratic residue modulo n is hard without knowing the factors. - We next present a zero-knowledge proof for the input being a quadratic residue.